Ovski4/jekyll-tabs/README.md

 Additionally, you can:
   * Sync tabs with similar labels.
-  * Have a specific tab opened on page load.
+  * Have a specific tab automatically opened on page load.
   * Add a "copy to clipboard" button for tabs that contain code.

 Installation